 Applications submitted under this FOA may be withdrawn from consideration by using the Office of Science's PAMS website at https://pamspublic.science.energy.gov.
 Applications may be withdrawn at any time between when the applicant submits the application and when DOE makes the application available to merit reviewers.
-Such withdrawals take effect immediately.
+Such withdrawals take effect immediately and cannot be reversed.
+Please exercise due caution.

-However, after an application is withdrawn it may be resubmitted, if this FOA is still open for the submission of applications.
+After an application is withdrawn, it may be resubmitted, if this FOA is still open for the submission of applications.
 Such resubmissions will only count as one submission if this FOA restricts the number of applications from an applicant.